Connections-Business-Directory/Connections/README.md

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)

+= 8.21 06/11/2018 =
+* TWEAK: Remove usage of `$connections` global from `cnOutput::vcard()`.
+* TWEAK: Update `cnText_Domain::create()` to accept the plugin basename parameter.
+* TWEAK: Tweak the `cnText_Domain::register()` `$priority` parameter to accept a value of `load` so the text domain is loaded instead of registered via the `plugins_loaded` action hook.
+* TWEAK: Requirements check for tested up to compatibility only compares major.minor ignoring release version.
+* TWEAK: Remove unused parameters from methods in cnOutput.
+* TWEAK: Refactor `cnEntry_Output::getLinkBlock()` to utilize the `cnEntry_Links` objects `render()` method using templates.
+* I18N: Add translation text context for person "Title" and link "Title" so the can be translated individually.
+* COMPATIBILITY: Compatibility tweak for the MayaShop theme.
+Remove the filter being applied to the `clean_url` being applied by the theme.
+* BUG: `cnOutput::renderMetaBlock()` should echo, not return.
+* DEV: Some phpDoc cleanup.

 = 8.20 06/01/2018 =
 * NEW: Load plugin only if the current environment passes the requirements checks.
 * NEW: Bump minimum WP version to 4.5.3.